 London Fashion Week Festival

-If you’re not invited to London Fashion Week itself, don’t miss out on London Fashion Week Festival, open to all between Thursday 21st and Sunday 24th September 2017 and takes place at The Saatchi Gallery, with tickets from only £20 for the shopper, the fashionista and the trend-setter.
+If you’re not invited to London Fashion Week itself, don’t miss out on London Fashion Week Festival, open to all between 20th and 23rd September 2018 and takes place at the official BFC London Fashion Week Show Space, The Store X, 180 Strand, with tickets from only £20 for the shopper, the fashionista and the trend-setter.
 Or get Luxe Front Row Tickets from £145 with front row seats at the Trend Catwalk, style talks with industry experts, tote bags filled with designer goodies and so much more.